TiyasaKayal/Attendance_System/README.md

 # AutomatedAttendanceSystem

-This project is a part of Engage '22 mentorship program.
 This is an Attendance Recording System that uses face recognition to automate attendance tracking

 ## Installation
 This application requires a nodeJS environment to run locally.
 To install, clone the repository and install all modules using npm